joeyRBH/ClinicalCanvasEHR/README.md

 1. Go to [vercel.com](https://vercel.com)
 2. Sign in with GitHub
 3. Click "New Project"
-4. Import your `clinicalspeak` repository
+4. Import your `clinicalcanvas` repository
 5. Click "Deploy" (no configuration needed!)
 6. Done! 🎉